intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 The IETF communicates with other organizations (such as other SDOs) through two different forms of relationships: Formal Liaison Relationships {{formal}} and Informal Relationships {{#informal}}.
+The type of relationship needed depends on the resources that groups within each organization (for example ,"Working Groups" in the IETF) need in order to communicate and collaborate effectively.

 ## Formal Liaison Relationships {#formal}